-- Federal Work-Study: The Federal Work-Study program (FWS) provides jobs for undergraduates and graduate student with financial need, allowing them to earn money to help pay their education expenses.
+- Federal Work-Study: The Federal Work-Study program (FWS) provides jobs for undergraduates and graduate students with financial need, allowing them to earn money to help pay their education expenses.
 Pay is based on the federal minimum wage, but may vary depending on the skill level required for the job.
 The money from FWS is earned for hours worked and is paid directly to the student and is not shown as a credit on the college bill.

 - On or off-campus jobs: Your college campus may have many opportunities to work part-time.
 You could be a tour guide for the admissions office, a fundraiser for the alumni association, work at the campus center food court or dining hall, or be a day care assistant, if there is a day care center on campus.
 Most colleges are close to shopping centers and restaurants, where you can also look for part-time work.

 - Be a Resident Assistant (RA): Many RA’s get free room and board, and sometimes a private room, in exchange for creating activities in the residence halls, acting as a resource and working with others to solve problems.
 Plus, being an RA will provide you with a wealth of experiences that will help build your resume.
 Contact your campus residential life office for details and application information – apply early, as these positions get filled quickly.